Skip to Content

 Saturday morning

-Then visit the Inverness Museum and Art Gallery at the foot of Castle Hill.
-Entry is free and the museum is a great introduction to Highland life, featuring exhibits on everything from the area’s geology and wildlife to Gaelic language and culture.
+Then visit Inverness Museum and Art Gallery at the foot of Castle Hill (open November–March).
+Entry is free and the museum is a great introduction to Highland life, with exhibits on everything from the area’s geology and wildlife to Gaelic language and culture.

 Outside Inverness Castle and statue of Flora MacDonald